blu-geek/Amazon-Athena-/README.md

 Amazon Athena is an interactive query service for analyzing data in Amazon S3 using SQL.
 Serverless: No infrastructure to manage, pay only for queries you run.

-Prereqisites:
+- Prereqisites:
-AWS Account:
-Ensure you have an active AWS account (Free Tier or Paid).
+AWS Account:Ensure you have an active AWS account (Free Tier or Paid).
 Required Data:
 Download the COVID-19 India dataset.